SwagatoSarowar/rock-paper-scissors--react-/README.md

+# Project description
+This is a simple rock-paper-scissors game with react and typescript just to play around and learn useReducer hook.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.